idhantsingh027/agenticrag-bench/README.md

 ### What we did

 - Loaded 10 questions from MuSiQue (multi-hop QA dataset)
-- Built a small intentionally limited 15-document knowledge base
+- Built a small, intentionally limited 15-document knowledge base
 - Ran a LangGraph ReAct agent with Llama 3.1 8B via local Ollama
 - Logged every tool call, query, retrieved document, token count, and latency
-- Ran RAGAS evaluation using Groq (Llama 3.3 70B as judge) on the same results
+- Ran RAGAS evaluation using Groq (Llama 3.3 70B as judge)
 - Compared RAGAS scores against trajectory statistics

 ### Why the toy knowledge base is intentionally weak

 The 15-document KB contains facts about The Godfather, Churchill, and Nobel Prize physicists — not the topics MuSiQue asks about.
-This creates a **controlled failure mode** where:

-- Retrieval consistently returns irrelevant documents
-- The agent cannot find the answer and loops
-- RAGAS answer_relevancy still scores high because the agent's hallucinated answers are fluent and on-topic
+This creates a **controlled failure mode** where retrieval consistently returns irrelevant documents, the agent loops, and RAGAS answer_relevancy still scores high because hallucinated answers are fluent and on-topic.

-This demonstrates that high answer_relevancy does not imply good retrieval behavior or correct answers.

 ### Week 1 finding — the retrieval fixation loop

-Question 1 ("Who is the spouse of the Green performer?") triggered a behavior we call **retrieval fixation** — the agent searched the exact same query `"Green performer spouse"` 27 consecutive times, retrieved the same 3 irrelevant documents each time, and never adapted its strategy.
+Question 1 triggered **retrieval fixation** — the agent searched the exact same query `"Green performer spouse"` 27 consecutive times, retrieved the same 3 irrelevant documents each time, and never adapted.

 ```
 Step  1: "Green performer spouse" → [Churchill, Godfather, Friedkin]